kurtosis-tech/kurtosis/core/docs/lib-documentation.md

 The ports that the container will be listening on, identified by a user-friendly ID that can be used to select the port again in the future (e.g. via [ServiceContext.getPublicPorts][servicecontext_getpublicports].

 ### Map\<String, String\> filesArtifactMountpoints
-Sometimes a service needs files to be available before it starts, but creating those files manually is slow, difficult, or would require committing a very large artifact to the testsuite's Git repo (e.g. starting a service with a 5 GB Postgres database mounted).
-To ease this pain, Kurtosis allows you to specify URLs of gzipped TAR files that Kurtosis will download, uncompress, and mount inside your service containers.
+Sometimes a service needs files to be available before it starts (e.g. starting a service with a 5 GB Postgres database mounted).
+To ease this pain, Kurtosis allows you to specify gzipped TAR files that Kurtosis will uncompress and mount at locations on your service containers.
+These "files artifacts" will need to have been stored in Kurtosis beforehand using methods like [EnclaveContext.uploadFiles][enclavecontext_uploadfiles].

-This property is therefore a map of the file artifact ID -> path on the container where the uncompressed artifact contents should be mounted, with the file artifact IDs corresponding to the files artifacts registered via [EnclaveContext.registerFilesArtifacts][enclavecontext_registerfilesartifacts].
+This property is therefore a map of the files artifact ID -> path on the container where the uncompressed artifact contents should be mounted, with the file artifact IDs corresponding to the ID returned by files-storing methods like [EnclaveContext.uploadFiles][enclavecontext_uploadfiles].

-E.g. if my test declares an artifact called `5gb-database` that lives at `https://my-site.com/test-artifacts/5gb-database.tgz`, I might return the following map from this function to mount the artifact at the `/database` path inside my container: `{"5gb-database": "/database"}`.
+E.g. if I've previously uploaded a set of files using [EnclaveContext.uploadFiles][enclavecontext_uploadfiles] and Kurtosis has returned me the ID `813bdb20-3aab-4c5b-a0f5-a7deba7bf0d7`, I might ask Kurtosis to mount the contents inside my container at the `/database` path using a map like `{"813bdb20-3aab-4c5b-a0f5-a7deba7bf0d7": "/database"}`.

 ### List\<String\> entrypointOverrideArgs
 You often won't control the container images that you'll be using in your testnet, and the `ENTRYPOINT` statement  hardcoded in their Dockerfiles might not be suitable for what you need.
 This function allows you to override these statements when necessary.